Napalm Death: Skins

 In the E4 teen comedy-drama Skins, the seasons 5-6 character Rich Hardbeck (Alex Arnold) is a metalhead whose self-proclaimed favourite band is Napalm Death.
-In the show's fifth season finale, a special appearance from Napalm Death's Mark "Barney" Greenway featured a scene in which he and Rich have a heart-to-heart.
-Regarding the band's appearance, Barney stated, "One thing that bothers me about TV is the way that teenagers are portrayed.
+In the second episode of the fifth series, 'Rich', he attends a performance by the band.
+Regarding the band's appearance, singer Barney Greenway stated, "One thing that bothers me about TV is the way that teenagers are portrayed.
 It's down to the f--king Daily Mails war on teenagers.
 They stigmatize young kids and it's bulls--t.
 The thing I like about Skins is it gives a genuine perspective on growing up.
 That's why we agreed to do this show."

 Silicon Valley

 In Season 5, Episode 3 of Silicon Valley, titled "Chief Operating Officer", Gilfoyle uses Napalm Death's "You Suffer" as an alert for fluctuations in Bitcoin.